Second Rabuka government

 The second Rabuka government is the incumbent government of Fiji since 2022, following the 2022 Fijian general election.
-It is a coalition of four parties: the People's Alliance, the National Federation Party (NFP) and the Social Democratic Liberal Party (SODELPA).
+It is a coalition of three parties: the People's Alliance, the National Federation Party (NFP) and the Social Democratic Liberal Party (SODELPA).

 History

-After the formation of the coalition government following the 2022 general election, which resulted in a hung parliament, Rabuka and his cabinet were sworn in on 23 December, 2022, ten days after the election.
+After the formation of the coalition government following the 2022 general election, which resulted in a hung parliament, Rabuka and his cabinet were sworn in on 23 December 2022, ten days after the election.
 The coalition parties won a total of 29 seats, three more than FijiFirst.